Domain Model

 None

-- class OpenPinch.classes.stream_collection.StreamCollection(streams=None)[source]
+- class OpenPinch.domain.stream_collection.StreamCollection(streams=None)[source]

 Bases: